patrick-12sigma/physiophile.github.io/_posts/2017-11-12-Papers_Notes_CNN.md

 - Benchmark:
   - The speedup benchmark is based on the number of clicks required to generate the polygon mask.
   - Limitation: the simulated annotator always feeds GT to the polygon RNN, i.e., the ideal situation, which a real annotator may not achieve.
-- [tidbits] How to use deconv to represent bilinear upsampling?
+- Tidbits How to use deconv to represent bilinear upsampling?

 ## Medical applications
 ### ChestX-ray8